 The Bookstore strives to continually and consistently provide an assortment of products and services selected specifically to meet the needs of our students, faculty and staff as well as the surrounding community.
 Bookstore proceeds stay on campus to benefit and support the mission of the college.
-Students can rent or purchase textbooks, sell textbooks back, and purchase graduation regalia.
+The Bookstore offers a wide assortment of services and products.